hantsy/jakartaee11-sandbox/docs/rest.md

 }
 ```

-In this test:
+In the above test:

 * The deployment is marked as *testable*, meaning the test runs as a client and interacts with the service deployed in the test archive.
 * After deployment, the `@ArquillianResource`-annotated `URL` provides the application's base URL, including the `ApplicationPath` defined in the `Application` class, ending with a `/`.
 * We set `.property(HttpUrlConnectorProvider.SET_METHOD_WORKAROUND, true)` to ensure the custom `PATCH` method works correctly with the current Jakarta REST Client API.

-Let's focus on the `testGetArticleByIdAndMergePatch` test, which demonstrates the JSON Merge Patch functionality:
+Let's focus on the `testGetArticleByIdAndMergePatch` test method, which demonstrates the JSON Merge Patch functionality:

 * First, retrieve the resource.
 * Modify it and use `Json.createMergeDiff` to create a patch `JsonObject`.
 * Apply the patch to the remote resource.